libremesh/lime-sdk/README.md

 [VirtManager](https://github.com/virt-manager/virt-manager) is an higher level way to deal with virtualization using libvirt.
 Libvirt supports several virtualization technologies, not only Qemu.
 It's a quick'n'easy way to setup a test environment.

-Many distributions provide packages for Virt-Manager, you have to install it together with qemu
+Many distributions provide packages for Virt-Manager, you have to install it together with qemu:

-* **ArchLinux**: `$ sudo pacman -S virt-manager`
+* **ArchLinux**: `sudo pacman -S virt-manager`
-* **Debian**: `$ sudo apt-get install virt-manager`
+* **Debian** and **Ubuntu**: `sudo apt-get install virt-manager`

+If you plan to use networking functions, like accessing the web interface, you'll need to install also `iptables` and `ebtables` packages.

-The setup is a bit longer but is persistent and you will only need to rebuild the images from `cooker` and re-sping the VM to see your changes
+The setup is a bit longer but is persistent and you will only need to rebuild the images from `cooker` and re-spin the VM to see your changes.

-What you need to do is to start the libvirtd and virtlogd daemons (if not already started), open Virt-Manager and ensure you are connected to the libvirt socket.
+What you need to do is to start the libvirtd and virtlogd daemons (if not already started start them with `sudo systemctl start libvirtd.service virtlogd.service`), open Virt-Manager and ensure you are connected to the libvirt socket.

-Now you have to create a new virtual machine, choose the correct architecture based on you build, assign resources and choose `NAT` as netword type.
+Now you have to create a new virtual machine: click on *File/New Virtual Machine*, select *Import existing disk image* and choose the *arm* architecture under *Architecture options* and *virt* machine type.

+Taking arm as an example you'll have to choose (clicking *Browse* and *Browse Local* buttons) the `lede-17.01.2-lime-XXXX-armvirt-root.ext4` file as storage disk and the `lede-17.01.2-lime-XXXX-armvirt-zImage` file as Kernel path.
+Insert `root=/dev/vda rootwait` as Kernel args.
+You can leave *OS type* as *Generic*.

+Assign resources (64 MB of RAM memory should be enough) and, under *Network selection*, choose `NAT` as network type.
 In this way you will be able to connect to the web interface and the device will have internet access.

-Taking arm as an example you'll have to choose the `lede-17.01.2-lime-XXXX-root.ext4` file as disk and the `lede-17.01.2-lime-XXXX-zImage` file as kernel path.
-Insert `root=/dev/vda rootwait` as kernel args.
-Before launching the install choose to customize the setup.
-Go to the disk tab and change from scsi to virtio mode.
+If you started the VM at this point, it will hang, you can shut it down from the menu *Virtual Machine/Shut Down/Force off*.

+What is missing is to change the disk bus mode: open the VM windows without starting the VM, click on *View/Details* open the *SATA disk 1* tab and change *Disk bus* from *SATA* to *VirtIO*.
 You should now be able to start the VM.

 Libvirt automatically create a bridge interface for you to which the VMs are connected to.
-Assign your bridge device a network address inside LiMe subnet and you should be good to go, something like
+Assign your bridge device a network address inside LibreMesh subnet and you should be good to go, something like:

-`# ip address add 10.13.246.1/16 dev virbr0`
+`sudo ip address add 10.13.246.1/16 dev virbr0`

+Or get one via DHCP with: `sudo dhcpcd --metric 9999 virbr0` or `sudo dhclient -e IF_METRIC=9999 -i virbr0`

 Should be good, you can be sure about the address opening the VM and issuing an `ip address show dev br-lan` once the interfaces are correctly set-up.

+You can access the router web interface in a browser with the router IP or anygw IP which could be something like `10.13.0.1`

+If the router has just one ethernet interface, like in our VM, LibreMesh by default doesn't use that interface as WAN.
+If you need the router to have access to the internet, using the VM console interface edit `/etc/config/lime` adding a specific interface configuration like:

+    config net manualwan
+        option linux_name 'eth0'
+        list protocols 'wan'

+applying the new settings with the command `lime-config; service network reload`.
+A drawback is that in this way the web interface can not be accessed anymore because of LibreMesh firewall blocking connections incoming from the WAN interface.